Feb. 1, 2019

 The ideal female body — as advertised

-The idealized athletic form presents several challenges for women.
+The idealized athletic form presents several challenges for women, athletic or not.
 “Typically, the exemplary physique for female athletes is taller and slim, with not a lot of curves or fat, which simply isn’t achievable for everyone,” says Drake.
 “This masculine-looking body also presents something of a no-win situation when women are confronted with images of, say, the Kardashians, whose bodies are quite curvy.”
 The ideal athletic body conflicts with the ideal social body.

 Drake’s research approaches the challenges of the ideal running body through a marketing perspective.
 Using about 60 ads from popular running magazines, she analyzes the messages advertisements communicate about female running bodies, and she’s talked with 25 female recreational endurance runners about their reactions to the ads.
 Drake reflects on the norms and values that elbow their way into advertisements, shaping how we perceive women endurance runners.